 Day of action to help cut crime on Mansfield estate after residents say they are 'terrified'

+Day of action to cut crime on Mansfield estate after residents left ‘terrified’

 After residents of a Mansfield estate raised concerns about their safety a 'day of action’ has taken place as part of a campaign to reduce crime.

-Mansfield District Council officers have joined forces with Nottinghamshire Fire and Rescue Service and Nottinghamshire Police to target the Oak Tree Lane estate.
+Mansfield Council officers have joined forces with Nottinghamshire Fire & Rescue Service and Nottinghamshire Police to target the Oak Tree estate.

-Earlier this year a resident made a plea for action saying residents of the estate are ‘terrified’ and scared to leave their homes.
+The campaign to cut crime and improve safety follows calls from residents, who said they were “terrified” and scared to leave their homes following a spate of anti-social behaviour, including a number of fires.

-During the Day of Action which was held today (Monday, January 23) council and police officers handed out free locks and GPS trackers systems for bicycles and anti-theft screw kits for motorcycles at Oak Tree Primary School and Nursery and fire service officers visited homes on the estate to check and fit smoke alarms and look for any other vulnerabilities or fire risk concerns within a property.
+During the day of action, on Monday, January 23, council and police officers handed out free locks and GPS trackers systems for bicycles and anti-theft screw kits for motorcycles at Oak Tree Primary School and Nursery, while firefighters visited homes on the estate to check and fit smoke alarms and look for any other vulnerabilities or fire risk concerns within a property.

+Andy Abrahams, Mansfield mayor, said: “After meeting and listening to the residents of Oak Tree, it was clear they were crying out for action to improve their estate but often felt unheard by agencies.

-This latest day of action follows one held lin December at Tesco on the estate when 18 bike locks were handed out and 17 residents registered for crime updates via the Neighbourhood Alert website, www.neighbourhoodalert.co.uk.
+This latest day of action follows one in December at Tesco Extra on the estate, when 18 bike locks were handed out and 17 residents registered for crime updates via the Neighbourhood Alert website, neighbourhoodalert.co.uk

-It follows a successful £33,000 bid last year to the Nottinghamshire Police and Crime Commissioner (PCC) for Safer4All (Target Hardening) funding.
+It follows a successful £33,000 bid last year to Caroline Henry, Nottinghamshire police and crime commissioner, for Safer4All funding.

 Crime figures show the estate experiences high offending rates with the theft of bicycles and motorbikes and arson particular issues.

-Executive Mayor Andy Abrahams said: "After meeting and listening to the residents of Oak Tree, it was clear they were crying out for action to improve their estate but often felt unheard by agencies.

-During the action day motorcycle owners were invited to have their bikes fitted with anti-theft screw kits.
-The kits prevent the easy removal of their bike's number plate.
+During the action day, motorbike owners were invited to have their bikes fitted with anti-theft screw kits, which prevent the easy removal of number plates.

-This will not only act as a deterrent to theft but will also prevent the theft of number plates to hide the identity of stolen bikes, and help the police identify stolen motorcycles more easily.
-Owners will have to show that they are residents of the estate by bringing their V5 certificates.
+Police said this not only acts as a deterrent to theft, but also helps prevent the theft of number plates to hide the identity of stolen bikes, and helps police identify stolen motorcycles more easily.

-Oak Tree estate owners of pedal cycles were also able to collect free high quality D locks.
-Bikes worth over £300 can be fitted with GPS tracking devices or ImmobiBike Cycle Protection Kits.
+Owners of pedal bikes on the estate were also able to collect free, high-quality D-locks, while bikes worth more than £300 could be fitted with GPS tracking devices or ImmobiBike Cycle Protection Kits.

 As well as distributing free locks and anti-theft kits, fire crews are also visiting schools and community groups to share fire safety advice as part of the campaign.